arthurbaek/urban-modeling-unet/README.md

-# ColumbiaAerial
+# 2D to 3D aerial sattelite imagery converter

 ## Project Overview

-ColumbiaAerial is a project aimed at fetching satellite images and their corresponding elevation data to predict heightmaps using a Convolutional Neural Network (CNN).
+This is a project aimed at fetching satellite images and their corresponding elevation data to predict heightmaps using a Convolutional Neural Network (CNN).
 The heightmaps are then visualized by overlaying them on the original satellite images.

 ## Features